Medicare Supplement Plans in Oregon

 Then, Plan N is predicted to become the most highly recommended policy for beneficiaries.
 The best plan for you isn’t necessarily the best plan for Josh.

-Talking with a licensed insurance agent will make selecting a plan much easier.
+Talking with a licensed insurance agent will make selecting a plan much more straightforward.

 Qualify for Oregon Medicare Supplement Plans

-The best time to enroll in Medigap coverage is during the Medicare Supplement Open Enrollment Period (OEP).
+The best time to enroll in Medigap coverage is during the Medicare Supplement Open Enrollment Period.
 Beneficiaries that enroll during this time will have the best premium rate.

-This is because during the OEP you qualify for Guarantee Issue (GI) rights.
-GI is a rule that requires insurance companies to accept beneficiaries no matter health condition.
+This is because, during the OEP, you qualify for Guaranteed Issue Rights.
+GI is a rule that requires insurance companies to accept beneficiaries no matter their health condition.
 No higher premium or coverage denial when you apply with GI rights.

 Any Medicare beneficiary that loses Medicaid will be eligible to enroll in a Medigap with GI rights through Aetna, Cental States, Gerber, GPM, Manhattan life, TransAmerica, United American, United Healthcare.